Fractals for Kernelization Lower Bounds: Applications to Length-Bounded Cut Problems

 \begin{definition} A graph $G=(V,E)$ is \emph{$k$-page book embeddable} if there is a partition~$E_1,\ldots,E_k$ of the edge set~$E$ such that $G_i:=(V,E_i)$ is page embeddable for all $i\in[k]$. \end{definition}

+Intuitively, a book embedding of a graph is a drawing of graph where all vertices are drawn along the spine of the book, and the edges are draw crossing-free on each page of the book.

-\begin{proof} Our proof follows the same strategy as the proof due to~\citet{bar1998complexity} for \spmveAcr{} on general graphs, where~\citet{bar1998complexity} reduce \textsc{Vertex Cover} to \spmveAcr{}.
-We reduce from \textsc{3-Planar Vertex Cover}, that is, \textsc{Vertex Cover} on planar graphs with maximum degree three, which remains \NP-complete~\cite{Mohar01}. \citet{heath1985algorithms} proved that any planar graph of maximum vertex degree three allows a two-page embedding.
-Moreover, \citeauthor{heath1985algorithms} showed that such an embedding can be computed in linear time in the number of vertices of the input graph.
-Recently, \citet{BekosGR14} proved that any planar graph of maximum degree four allows a two-page embedding.
-We mainly copy the proof due to~\citet{bar1998complexity} and, on the way, perform small changes on the gadgets and target parameters.
+\begin{proof}[Proof of \cref{thm:planarspmveisnphard}] Our proof follows the same strategy as the proof due to Schieber et al.~\citet{bar1998complexity} for \spmveAcr{} on general graphs, where Schieber et al.~\citet{bar1998complexity} reduce \textsc{Vertex Cover} to \spmveAcr{}.
+We reduce from \textsc{3-Planar Vertex Cover}, that is, \textsc{Vertex Cover} on planar graphs with maximum degree three, which remains \NP-complete~\cite{Mohar01}.
+Heath~\citet{heath1985algorithms} proved that any planar graph of maximum vertex degree three allows a two-page embedding (cf.~\cref{def!bookembed}).
+Moreover, Heath~\citeauthor{heath1985algorithms} showed that such an embedding can be computed in linear time in the number of vertices of the input graph.
+Recently, Bekos et al.~\citet{BekosGR14} proved that any planar graph of maximum degree four allows a two-page embedding.
+We mainly copy the proof due to Schieber et al.~\citet{bar1998complexity} and, on the way, perform small changes on the gadgets and target parameters.
 We describe this in the following.